 There is a long list of stains that are tough to bust.
 Whether they’re on your clothing, furniture or carpet, they are the epitome of frustrating.
-But before you go crazy trying to scrub the life out of them, we have a short list of stains that are tough to bust (and how to beat them).
+But before you go crazy trying to scrub the life out of them, A One Carpet Cleaning has a short list of stains that are tough to bust (and how to beat them).

 Oil stains and grease stains are the worst!
 The longer they sit and start to set-in, they harder and more permanent they become.
 Time is of the essence.
 When you get a grease stain, put the item stain-side down on dry paper towels and absorb as much of the stain as possible.
 Sprinkle an absorbent powder like baking soda, baby powder, or cornstarch to the stain, and let it sit for 30 minutes, then brush or vacuum off.
 Once absorbed, use a degreaser (like Tide, Dawn, or OxiClean) and pre-treat overnight.
 In the morning, wash on a warm to a hot setting in the washing machine or rinse with hot water, or a carpet cleaner.